 Computer-assisted image analysis of Xradar is a new method for processing and determining corrosion of concrete.
-Using our proven boutique software our trained analysts can detect corrosion in large structures using multiple criteria for mapping.
+Using our in house proprietary software our specialist analysts can detect corrosion in large structures using multiple criteria for mapping.

 Data collection can be carried out on a variety of concrete sources, including asphalt-covered concrete, along with roads, runways, bridges and car parks with assessment results overlaid onto existing drawings.

-A drawing showing corroded zones which can be produced in a matter of a few days
+A spatially referenced drawing detailing corroded zones, produced in a matter of a few days

 Proven results, eliminating the need for older, less efficient techniques such as chain drag and half cell potential

 The Concrete Deterioration Process

 There are many factors that lead to the corrosion of steel in concrete.
 Environmental factors are the greatest concern when dealing with concrete near marine environments, such as bridges and dams.
 Elements such as wind, water, river current, temperature change, and deicing salt are all corrosion causing agents affecting the strength of reinforced concrete.
 In addition, the lowering of the concrete’s PH level due to chlorides, carbonation, and acids within the slab are also factors contributing to the corrosion of reinforcing steel.